Law - International Law and International Relations

 Lots more information about the Law School is available on our 'Why Bristol Law School?' webpage, which includes short videos.

 An upper second-class honours degree (or international equivalent) in law or politics, or another relevant discipline.
-Overseas students with equivalent qualifications should supply a transcript of their examination results (an official English translation if the original is in a language other than English).
+International students with equivalent qualifications should supply a transcript of their examination results (this should be an official English translation if the original is not in English).

 Recognised Prior Learning is not currently accepted.
 Previous or professional experience is not required.